King's Inns: History

 The King's Inns society was granted a royal charter by King Henry VIII in 1541, 51 years before Trinity College Dublin was founded, making it one of the oldest professional and educational institutions in the English-speaking world.
 The founders named their society in honour of King Henry VIII of England and his newly established Kingdom of Ireland.
-Initially, the society was housed in a disused Dominican friary in Dublin and secured a lease of lands, originally called "Blackfriars", at Inns Quay on the north bank of the River Liffey in Dublin.
+Initially, the society was housed in an appropriated Dominican friary in Dublin, and secured a lease of lands, originally called "Blackfriars", at Inns Quay on the north bank of the River Liffey in Dublin.

 The society was reconstituted in 1607 after a period of inactivity and lost possession of its original premises twice, once at the end of the 16th century and again in the mid-18th century.
 A period of recovery in the 1780s led to the acquisition of the present Constitution Hill site.

 In 1790, the Inns Quays site was acquired for the purposes of the Four Courts; the foundation stone at the present building at the top of Henrietta Street was laid on 1 August 1800, with James Gandon being commissioned as the architect.
 The building was completed by his pupil Henry Aaron Baker.
 Turn Again Lane, adjacent to the grounds, was renamed King's Inns Street.

 For much of its history, the society functioned more as a club than an educational institution.
 Irishmen who wished to practise as barristers were primarily educated at the English Inns of Court in London until the late 19th century.
 It was only from the mid-18th century onwards that courses of legal education were provided at King's Inns.

 Some academics have cited the early history of the King's Inns as an instrument by the colonial power for controlling Irish lawyers due to its practice of excluding Catholics from legal practice until the late 18th century until the overturning of Penal laws.

 King's Inns initially hoped the 1920–1922 partition of Ireland would not end its all-island remit, and it set up a "Committee of Fifteen" Northern Ireland benchers in 1922.
 These sought more independence, and separatism was fuelled by King's Inns admitting in 1925 as a barrister Kevin O'Higgins, who had not sat the exams but was Minister for Justice in the Irish Free State.
 In 1926, a separate inn of court in Northern Ireland catered for the Bar of Northern Ireland.
 In 1929, Hugh Kennedy succeeded in making knowledge of Irish compulsory for admission to King's Inns.